 A high converting website needs to be user-friendly.
 You aren’t the one who will be visiting your website for services.
 Think about what your customer would want to see, and really consider the user experience.

 This can be as simple as making sure that the way your pages are organized makes sense, and that other pages are properly linked together so that your client can easily jump around your website as needed.

 Last but not least, the best converting website design needs to be fully responsive.
 Let’s face it: we live in a world where we are always on technology.
 More often than not, people visiting your website will most likely be seeing it on their phones.

 If your website isn’t mobile responsive, then you could be potentially turning away tons of customers.
 The key when designing a mobile version of your website is to remember that it’s vertical design, while the desktop version of your site is horizontal.
 Pieces of your design might have to get moved around, but it should still generally be the same for consistency.

-Learn more about my web design services here and set up a free consultation call!
+Learn more about my web design services here!

 Skip the headache of researching all the website platforms.
 Take this quiz to find out what platform is perfect for your business needs!